LLM API

 The API element is currently in Beta and can only handle one API request at a time.

-API Element Setup
+Setting Up the API Element

-API Element Settings
+Configuring API Settings

-API Endpoint
+Endpoint Details

 • Method POST